Hugh1996/sabor-asturiano-pp4/README.md

 - Upon selecting a recipe for viewing, users will be presented with a detailed page featuring a clear image of the recipe.
 The page includes a comprehensive list of ingredients and step-by-step instructions for users to try the recipe at home.
 - Additionally, users can see the number of likes and reviews for the recipe, and they have the option to view the reviews themselves.
 If logged in, users can interact with the recipe by liking it or adding their own review, enhancing the overall user engagement with the platform.

+#### View Recipe/Reviews

 ![RecipeDetail](/static/images/readme/recipedetail.jpg)
 ![RecipeDetail2](/static/images/readme/recipedetail2.jpg)
 ![Reviews](/static/images/readme/review.jpg)

 - Upon successfully adding a review, users will receive a notification confirming the successful addition and expressing gratitude for their feedback.
 Furthermore, users will have the option to both edit and delete their reviews, providing them with control and flexibility over their contributions.
+This incorporates CRUD functionality.

 ![Reviews](/static/images/readme/reviewfeedback.jpg)

+#### Add a Recipe

 - For logged-in users, the platform offers the capability to contribute by adding their own recipes.
 These submissions are sent to the admin site as drafts for review and approval.
 - When submitting a recipe, users must provide a title, a brief description, list of ingredients, and step-by-step instructions.